Battle of Hampton Roads: Commemorating the battle: Monitor

 After resting undetected on the ocean floor for 111 years, the wreck of Monitor was located by a team of scientists in 1973.
 The remains of the ship were found upside down 16 mi off Cape Hatteras, on a relatively flat, sandy bottom at a depth of about 240 ft.
 In 1987, the site was declared a National Marine Sanctuary, the first shipwreck to receive this distinction.

 Because of Monitor's advanced state of deterioration, timely recovery of remaining significant artifacts and ship components became critical.
 Numerous fragile artifacts, including the innovative turret and its two Dahlgren guns, an anchor, steam engine, and propeller, have been recovered.
 They were transported back to Hampton Roads to the Mariners' Museum in Newport News, Virginia, where they were treated in special tanks to stabilize the metal.
-It is reported that it will take about ten years for the metal to completely stabilize.
+It was reported that it would take about ten years for the metal to completely stabilize.
 The new USS Monitor Center at the Mariners' Museum officially opened on March 9, 2007, and a full-scale copy of USS Monitor, the original recovered turret, and artifacts and related items are now on display.